 Here is a list of common questions that people ask us.
 If you can’t find what you’re looking for please email [email protected] or call us on +44 (0)20 8741 1231.

-Occupational Health and Safety is important because risks which could cause death or injury should be properly controlled.
+Occupational health and safety is important because risks which could cause death or injury should be properly controlled.
 It is also important for businesses.
 A company's greatest asset is its people and failure to control risks can lead to high costs through sick leave, insurance costs and lost productivity.

-A: The Health and Safety at Work Act 1974 requires all employers to provide information, instruction, training and supervision to ensure, as far as is reasonably practicable, the health and safety at work of their employees.
+The Health and Safety at Work Act 1974 requires all employers to provide information, instruction, training and supervision to ensure, as far as is reasonably practicable, the health and safety at work of their employees.
 This will include induction training for all employees, specific training in subjects such as DSE, COSHH, fire safety and manual handling; and higher level management training for the health and safety team.